NiallGreaney/IoT_Testing_Environment/README.md

 18/19 EE443 Final Year Project install instructions

 # ThingsBoard
-An Raspbian image of the ThingsBoard image has been provided Flash this to an sd card and boot Pi
+An Raspbian image of the ThingsBoard image has been provided.
+Unzip and Flash this to an sd card and boot Pi

 usr: pi
 pwd: Passw0rd